Managing projects without a solid resource plan can lead to missed deadlines, overworked teams, and wasted budgets.

 For example, you might see that the Senior Graphic Designer role is in the red zone for the next two weeks.
 You would then adjust booking timeframes by dragging and resizing the booking blocks to better align with your project schedule.

-Try for free3.
-Assign team members to project work
+Step 3: Assign team members to project work

 Once you’ve resolved calendar conflicts and finalized the role-based schedule, it’s time to assign specific team members to replace placeholder roles.